prashanth233/Mini_Perplexity/README.md

 ## Overview

-The **Mini Perplexity System** is a React-based web application that allows users to search for answers to their questions.
-It leverages the Google Custom Search API to retrieve relevant search results and uses the Hugging Face API to generate concise answers from those results.
-This application is designed to provide quick and informative responses, along with source links for further reading.
+The **Mini Perplexity System** is a web application built with React that provides users with quick, summarized answers to their questions.
+It uses the Google Custom Search API to gather relevant search results and the Hugging Face API to summarize these results into concise answers.
+Additionally, the application displays source links for each answer, allowing users to delve deeper into the original content.

+This project is designed as a lightweight, efficient Q&A system for users who seek straightforward answers and reliable sources, improving accessibility to accurate information in a user-friendly interface.

+## Objectives

+- Enable users to obtain summarized answers to their questions quickly.
+- Provide reliable source links for further reading and verification.
+- Reduce API call volume by caching repeated queries.
+- Offer a minimalistic and intuitive interface.

 ## Features

-- **Search Functionality**: Users can input their questions, and the system will fetch relevant results from Google.
+- **Search Functionality**: Users input questions, and the system fetches relevant web results using Google Custom Search.
-- **Answer Generation**: The application utilizes the Hugging Face API to generate a summarized answer based on the search results.
+- **Answer Generation**: Uses the Hugging Face API to generate a concise summary of the search results.
-- **Source Links**: The application displays links to the sources from which the answers are derived.
+- **Source Links**: Displays clickable source links to direct users to the original content.
-- **Caching**: Previously searched queries are cached to improve performance and reduce API calls.
+- **Caching**: Reduces repeated API calls and enhances performance by caching frequently searched queries.

 ## Technologies Used

-- **React**: A JavaScript library for building user interfaces.
+- **React**: For building and structuring the user interface.
-- **Google Custom Search API**: Used to fetch search results based on user queries.
+- **Google Custom Search API**: Fetches relevant web content based on user queries.
-- **Hugging Face API**: Utilized to generate answers from the search results.
+- **Hugging Face API**: Summarizes the retrieved content into concise answers.
-- **CSS**: For styling the application.
+- **CSS**: Provides a simple, clean, and responsive layout.

-## Installation
+## Setup and Installation

 To run this project locally, follow these steps:

-1. Clone the repository:
+1. **Clone the repository:**

    ```bash
    git clone https://github.com/prashanth233/Mini_Perplexity.git
    cd Mini_Perplexity
    ```

-2. Install the dependencies:
+2. **Install dependencies:**

    ```bash
    npm install
    ```

-3. Start the application:
+3. **Set up environment variables**: You can use the provided `setup.sh` script to create the `.env` file automatically.

+   ### For Mac/Linux:

+   - Make the script executable:

      ```bash
+     chmod +x setup.sh
+     ```

+   - Run the script:

+     ```bash
+     ./setup.sh
+     ```

+   ### For Windows:

+   - Open a terminal (e.g., Command Prompt or PowerShell) in the project directory.
+   - Run the script using Git Bash (if installed) or use the following command in PowerShell:

+     ```powershell
+     bash setup.sh
+     ```

+4. **Start the application:**

+   ```bash
    npm start
    ```

+## Deployment

+The application is deployed on Vercel.
+You can access the live version here: [Mini Perplexity System](https://mini-perplexity-tu5c.vercel.app/)

+**Deployment Steps:**
+1. Ensure the `.env` file is created with the required API keys using the `setup.sh` script.
+2. Deploy the project by linking your GitHub repository to Vercel.
+3. Configure the environment variables in the Vercel dashboard with your API keys.
+4. Deploy and access the live application using the generated Vercel URL.

 ## Usage

 1. Open the application in your web browser.
-2. Type your question in the input field and click the "Search" button.
+2. Enter a question in the search input field.
+3. Click "Search" to fetch the answer.
-3. The application will display the generated answer along with source links for reference.
+4. The app displays a summarized answer along with source links for more detailed reading.

+### Example Interaction

+- **Question**: "What is the capital of France?"
+- **Generated Answer**: "The capital of France is Paris."
+- **Source Links**: Links to websites that provide more information on Paris.

+## Design Decisions, Challenges, and Solutions

+### Design Decisions

+- **Simple UI**: The interface was kept minimalistic for ease of use, focusing on accessibility and readability.
+- **Answer and Source Display**: Separating the answer and source sections makes it easier for users to locate additional information quickly.
+- **Caching**: Adding a caching mechanism reduces response time and API usage.

+### Challenges

+- **API Limitations**: Both Google Custom Search and Hugging Face APIs have rate limits.
+This was mitigated by implementing caching to minimize redundant API calls.
+- **Result Quality**: Not all Google search results are directly relevant to the user query, which can lead to unsatisfactory answers.
+This was partially addressed by limiting the length of the summary input to Hugging Face, focusing on the most relevant snippets.

+### Solutions

+- **Caching Optimization**: Using a Map for caching queries ensures that repeated searches return instantly, enhancing the user experience and reducing API costs.
+- **Source Linking**: To provide better context, the app includes links to the original Google search results.

+## Future Improvements

+- **Improved Answer Filtering**: Enhance the summarization process to better prioritize highly relevant snippets.
+- **Error Handling**: Develop more comprehensive error messages and logging to capture different API response errors.
+- **Additional APIs**: Integrate alternative search APIs to improve result diversity and accuracy.
+- **UI Enhancements**: Add loading animations and dynamic feedback to improve the user experience during data fetches.
+- **Pagination for Sources**: Implement pagination for source links when there are more than a few relevant results.